How much smoke should you see during a cook?

 Wood pellets contain some moisture and so some of the “smoke” coming out of the chimney is actually water vapour (steam).
 This can be clearly seen in the photo above, taken on a cold winter morning.
 So consider that in cold weather the amount of “smoke” may appear to be much more than during hot, dry weather.

-The SMOKE setting is not just used to start it the grill.
+The basic PID controller has a SMOKE setting, which is not just used to start it the grill.
 It is a special mode that maximises the smoke that is released by allowing the fire to die right down before delivering more pellets that smoulder (releasing smoke) before coming to flame.

 The Smoke setting dumps pellets periodically to maximum the smoke and isn’t strictly aiming for a temperature like other settings are.